jasnell/proposal-deprecated/README.md

 The pragma directive option has the fewest number of edge cases, is the easiest to polyfill, and avoids potential conflicts that could break user code.

+*Also worth noting is the fact that the pragma directive approach does not actually require any action on the part of the TC-39 committee.
+The VM's and tooling providers can choose to support a `'deprecated';` directive by convention.*

 ## Polyfills and Dealing with Ambiguity

 To make this easily polyfillable and to avoid breaking existing code, `deprecated`